 3. Say you’re sorry, and feel free to describe how you feel.
 “I am so sorry!
 I feel mortified!
 I would give anything to take it back and do it over.”

 4. Make amends.
 Explain how you are going to try to make up for what you did.
 “I brought the dress to the cleaner’s today and said I would pay for the special stain treatment.
 If the stain still doesn’t come out, I will take you on a shopping trip for another dress of the same value.”

 5. Change.
 Explain what you are going to do to make sure that you never do this kind of thing again.
 “In the future, I will always make sure I have your explicit permission before I borrow anything of yours.”

 That’s it.
 Add nothing else—no excuses, obfuscations, or blaming of anyone else.
 Any trace of slithering away from full responsibility will contaminate and weaken the strength of your apology.
-All five parts are necessary, and this is the best order (for example, save the “I’m sorry” until you’ve earned it through parts 1 and 2).
+All five parts are necessary, and this seems to be the best order for them (for example, save the “I’m sorry” until you’ve earned it through parts 1 and 2).

 I have found that this approach works amazingly well.

 See more on apologizing in the series on Literary Sexual Abuse